EMCL-Research-ITSecLab/vpn-benchmarking/README.md

 ## Usage for Performance Measurements

-### Installing libraries
+### Installing dependencies

-To install the necessary dependencies, you can create a Python `venv` environment with the command
+To install the necessary dependencies, you should create a Python `venv` environment with the command

 ```
 $ python -m venv . && source bin/activate
 ```

 and use:

 ```
 $ sudo python install_requirements.py
 ```